agentmodels/agentmodels.org/scratch/plan_coding.md

 With delays, you can implement *sophisticated* myopia.
 If you are myopic with k=2, then agent simulates fact that after one time step they will care about third timestep (even though they don't care about it now).
 This is a pretty weird kind of agent.
 (For example, suppose options are A (u=1) or B (road to C and D), where C=2, D=3, and C and D are two and three steps away from start respectively.
 Then soph agent would take A to avoid being tempted by D when going to C.)

-(We can elegantly express myopic with delays, assuming we set agent to Naive.
-But we will waste time dealing with delays.)
+We can elegantly express myopic with delays, assuming we set agent to Naive.
+Seems it will be similar in terms of efficiency to modifying simulate.
+When doing inference, we want get agent action distributions for given states.
+In the belief case, we also need to pass a current belief and observation to the agent.
+How does this interact with delays?
+We would always set the delay to zero, because we are computing how likely the trajectory is for the agent --- not how likely a given move is.

 ~~~~
-// from *simulateBeliefAgent*
+// if we did this via modifying *simulateBeliefAgent*
+// (to do this by delays, we just kill state when delay > myopia constant)

 var myopiaConstant = 5;